Applying to physical therapy school

 On the PTCAS application, you will fill out information for every college course you have taken, so you will need to refer to transcripts from every college or university you have attended.

 You will need to order official transcripts from all colleges and universities you have attended to be sent to the application service.
-Dual enrollment courses (college courses taken during high school) are included and should be listed under the college where you took them.

 At IU Bloomington, you can order your official transcript from One.IU.
 There is a single form that students use to request both paper and electronic transcripts.
 You can use the task "eTranscript Request (recent students)" or "eTranscript Request (former students)".
 Because Indiana University cannot send attachments with electronic PDF transcripts, you must request a paper transcript that is sent to PTCAS.